DamianValle/news-bot/README.md

 Go to the [Google Cloud Console](https://console.cloud.google.com/) to get started.
 Set up billing and create a new project.
 Don't worry about getting billed, the scale of this project should fall well inside the free tier.
 Once the project is set up, go to the [Cloud Functions](https://console.cloud.google.com/functions) to begin importing the code that will be executed.

+We will be using an HTTP trigger so whenever a request is made to the URL the function will be executed.
+Choose 128MiB of allocated memory since it's the smallest.
+Our bot is written on Python so select Python3.7 as the runtime type and `send_tweet()` as the entry point.
+The `send_tweet()` function inside `bot.py` will actually be the function executed.